 Sighing, I said, “Yes, thank you for your concern, but I have no choice, this is where I have to go.”
 I looked around and asked, “How far away is the house from here?”
 Looking out the side window, all I saw was a dimly-lit street that made chills crawl up my spine like so many tiny spider legs.

-“It’s four block straight ahead, so just keep walking until you find the house number,” he said.
+“It’s four blocks straight ahead, so just keep walking until you find the house number,” he said.

 Hoping no one was at home, I turned to walk back down the shaky steps, but the door behind me opened, “Yes, what do you want?”

 I turned to see a guy who looked a lot like Igor staring back at me.
 When I didn’t move, he stepped towards me and I backed up.
 He pulled me inside and escorted me along the hallway that made my eyes open wide with amazement - Everywhere I looked I saw ancient treasures of crockery, ornamentals, vases of all sizes, expensive paintings, and beautiful antique furniture that must’ve cost a fortune!
-What better way to hide all this wealth but in an abandoned-looking house.
+What is a better way to hide all this wealth than in an abandoned-looking house?
 It was all so beautiful!

 Igor began to speak and I turned to listen.
 "This is the House of the Dark Angel whom you have just witnessed.
 He wants everybody here to make a voodoo doll out of the material in front of you.
 When you're finished, he wants all of them tested by sticking a pin into your finished doll; freedom comes to anyone that can make someone in this room gasp in pain with your administered pin.
 So, get busy!"

 I didn’t dare think, so I picked up my voodoo doll which looked almost human.
-How unnerving, I wonder who it’s supposed to resemble?
-I picked up the arms, legs and body, assembled them the best I could and at last, I attached the head and happy to be finished.
+How unnerving, I wonder who it’s supposed to resemble.
+I picked up the arms, legs, and body, assembled them the best I could, and at last, I attached the head and was happy to be finished.
 Igor stopped beside my chair.

 “Pick up the pin and stick it into your doll,” he ordered.